NAV-369/Oil-price-prediction/README.md

 # Project README

-This repository is a part of the project involving data analysis and model forecasting for Brent oil prices, fraud detection, and various task-based objectives.
+This repository is a part of the project involving data analysis and model forecasting for Brent oil prices.
 Below are the tasks included in this project.

 ## Task 1: Data Ingestion and Preprocessing